Napanee Fair

 Quilted Craft

-8. Wall hanging, theme Celebrate Summer!
+8. Wall hanging, nature theme

 10. Quilted and pieced table runner 100" to 150" perimeter